manelk/Carpool-App-Frontend/README.md

 ## Carpool App Front End Details

 ### ✍️ General Project Description:
-The carpooling app helps people find affordable rides within a selected region in Tunisia.
+The carpool app helps people find affordable rides within a selected region in Tunisia.
 This software is capable of various functionalities such as: login, sign up, manage rides; find rides or offer rides, consult the map, one to one chat, profile management and rating the driver and ride.

 ### 👩‍💻 Frontend Technologies:
 Flutter, Dart